qdzlug/ironbank-pipeline/README.md

 To access artifacts for each job, select the job in the UI on the `CI/CD -> Pipelines` page by clicking on the button for that job.
 In the top right hand corner of the screen, there is a box which says "Job artifacts" and contains buttons which say "Keep", "Download", and "Browse".
 Select the button which corresponds to the option you want.

-Job artifacts are removed after one week in most cases.
+Job artifacts are retained for the latest pipeline, removed after one week in most cases.
 A new pipeline run will need to occur in order to produce job artifacts after this period of time.

 ## Pipeline stages

-### preprocess
+### .pre (preprocess)

 This stage is used to clone the `ironbank-pipeline` repository from GitLab so that the templates/stages contained within the project can be utilized in later pipeline stages.

-Job artifacts:

-- pipeline templates/scripts/etc.

-### preflight

-The `preflight` stage performs multiple functions, which are described below:

-- displaying the folder structure for the project which is running through the Container Hardening pipeline.

-- testing/checking the build variables exist using the `build variables` job.

-- The `metadata.py` file processes the `hardening_manifest.yaml` file
-  - The structure of the file is validated using the `hardening_manifest.schema.json` jsonschema.
-  - The image name, version (first tag), tags, build args, and labels are extracted for use in later build steps

 ### lint

-The `lint` stage contains multiple functions and is used to ensure the formatting used in various project files is valid.
+The `lint` stage contains two jobs, `lint` and `trufflehog`.

-The `wl compare lint` job ensures that the pipeline run will fail on any branch if the repository structure is incorrect.

-The `folder structure` job will check for the existence of the following files and/or directories within the project which is being run through the pipeline:
+`lint` runs a number of python scripts to validate a project's structure, and individual file structure.
+`trufflehog` is a python tool to look for secrets or passwords contained in commits pushed to Repo1 (GitLab).

+The `lint` scripts run, include:

+#### folder-structure

+The `folder_structure` function will check for the required files, and validate some of these as well, excluding the hardening manifest, as a separate functions will check this.

+- validate_files_exist
+- validate_clamav_whitelist_config
-    - README.md (required file)
+- validate_trufflehog_config
-    - Dockerfile (required file)
+- validate_dockerfile
-    - LICENSE (required file)
+- pipeline_auth_status

-    - hardening_manifest.yaml (required, includes container metadata and allows external resources to be validated and used in the container build)
-    - scripts (directory, not always required, which stores any script files needed in the container)
-    - signatures (directory, not always required, which contains signatures needed for validation of any repository or external resource files)
-    - config (directory, not always required, which stores any configuration files needed in the container)
-    - accreditation (directory, not always required, which provides information about approved images)
+#### hardening manifest validation

+The `hardening_manifest_validation` function will run jsonschema validation, as well as create an environment file with variables used later in the pipeline.

 Job artifacts:

 - project variables which are used in later pipeline stages.

+#### docker file validation

+Checks to make sure a proper `FROM` command is used for a project's base image

+#### base image validation

+If a base image is used, checks to make sure it exists in [Registry1](https://registry1.dso.mil/ironbank).
+`skopeo` is used to perform the base image inspect.

+Job artifacts:

+- base_image.json which contains the base image digest

+#### trufflehog

+Scans for secrets and keys in commits pushed to the remote.
+If there is a finding, a command is logged to demonstrate how to run the scan locally, in order to see the finding(s).

 ### import artifacts